ICT50118Diploma of Information Technology ICTNWK511 Manage System Security ICTNWK513 Manage System Security

 Observation forms part of in-class activities, participation in designated group processes, presentation and provides an option where specific skills need to be demonstrated to the assessor.

-Some of the assessments in this course may be used as Integrated Assessments; i.e. to use evidence created in one unit/task to determine competency in another unit/task.
+Some of the assessments in this Assignment may be used as Integrated Assessments; i.e. to use evidence created in one unit/task to determine competency in another unit/task.
 The concept behind the design of the integrated assessment is to limit repetitive tasks that test the same or similar competency elements in different units of competency.

 Assessment can be both a formative and summative process.
 Formative assessment is used to provide feedback to students and teachers to promote further learning.
 Summative assessment contributes to the judgement of student learning for competency/award purposes.